VegaDeftwing/OpGuidesHugoSrc/content/Music/m9-musichard.md

 {{< /columns >}}

-Though the really confusing thing to beginers is when the device is digital, but has both analog input and outputs.
+Though the really confusing thing to beginners is when the device is digital, but has both analog input and outputs.
 Just like there's a DAC (**D**igital to **A**nalog **C**onverter) for analog output you'll often be working with ADCs or **A**nalog to **D**igital **C**onverters to take your analog input and use it on your computer (or internally, like in a digital guitar pedal)

 For the most basic possible example, let's look at a bit-crusher and sample rate reducer pedal.
-These pedals basically just hook a DAC directly into an ADC, then let you purposelly mess up the conversion.
+These pedals basically just hook a DAC directly into an ADC, then let you purposely mess up the conversion.

 {{< columns >}}

 Bit crushing, as explained back in the effects chapter, is just purposefully reducing the range of values a sample of digital audio can be.
 So, while an 8-bit audio point can be any whole number up to {{< katex >}}2^8 = 256{{< /katex >}}, a lower-bit sample might only be able to be represented by {{< katex >}}2^6 = 64{{< /katex >}} possible values, which will really start to sound pretty distorted.
-Similarly, sample rate reduction distorts the audio by intentionally limiting the rate at which new digital samples of the input audio are aquired.
-As long as samples are gotten at a rate at least twice that of the highest frequency in the input audio, there will be no difference, but as this goes below that, the convertor simply doesn't get enough data to reproduce the input signal.
+Similarly, sample rate reduction distorts the audio by intentionally limiting the rate at which new digital samples of the input audio are acquired.
+As long as samples are gotten at a rate at least twice that of the highest frequency in the input audio, there will be no difference, but as this goes below that, the converter simply doesn't get enough data to reproduce the input signal.

 <--->

-This effect is *inheritly* digital.
+This effect is inherently digital.
 It's really just purposely doing digital to analog conversion poorly.
 If we want it as a guitar pedal, that means the pedal has to first convert the analog signal to digital, then convert the digital signal back to analog.

 ![](/bitcrusher.svg)